 We use existing identity provides to establish your VRS account.
 You can login using Gmail/Google+ or Facebook here.

-The Virtual Racing School (VRS) brand includes words, phrases, symbols and designs associated with the products and services provided by Smarty Co. on this an associated websites.
+The VRS brand, formerly known as Virtual Racing School, includes words, phrases, symbols and designs associated with the products and services provided by Smarty Co. on this and associated websites.

 Use VRS brand assets in a way that imitates or could be confused with official VRS properties.